To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 Internal and external links are positive SEO factors – Google loves to build a network of related, outstanding websites.

-Your page will benefit more from links within the content as opposed to a few links at the end of the article.
+Your page will benefit more from links within the content than from a few links at the end of the article.

-Link the words within paragraphs to convenient pages or posts within your own website and blog.
+Link words within paragraphs to relevant pages or posts on your own website and blog.
 Help the visitor to find more information as they read.

 Within content, also link to external websites to strengthen points and enhance the user experience.

 Just check first that the external website will sincerely look after the visitor.
-Only link if the website has a good reputation itself.
+Only link to a website with a good reputation.

 Regularly maintain links because external websites change and links become irrelevant.
 Dud links are signs to Google that the site isn’t looking after visitors.

-Where you’ve linked to a page, and the page is now redirected to another, change your link, don’t leave it.
+Where you’ve linked to a page that is now redirected to another, change your link; don’t leave it.
 You always want to link directly to the content.

 Backlinks